 14.1 SARs/STRs

-Where applicable, GSCX shall file SARs/STRs and Consent – SARs (C-SARs) with the Bermuda Financial Intelligence Agency (FIA) via the goAML portal.
+Where applicable, GSCX shall file SARs/STRs and Consent – SARs (C-SARs) with Bermuda Financial Intelligence Agency (FIA) via the goAML portal.
 These reports shall be submitted "without delay" upon the formation of a suspicion or the triggering of a high-risk transactional alert.

 14.2 Multi-Jurisdictional Reporting for Sanctions Matches